AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Quote from American Family

 Because I’m from Pennsylvania, when I entered my zip code, I was told that American Family doesn’t offer coverage in my state.
-Instead, it gave me a few options, including The General, a subsidiary of American Family.
 However, had I been within American Family’s territory, I could have continued my quote either online, or called a phone number.
 There was also an option of meeting an insurance agent locally.
 To find a local agent, all I had to do was enter my zip code.

 What types of auto insurance coverage does American Family offer?